 After lagging behind Arpit and Amrit for ages, Arnit, meaning ‘beautiful flower’, has suddenly caught on with the parents.

 Basil, a fragrant herb with purple and white flowers, is a very common name for boys.
-It has always been on the US popularity list, reaching a high 327 in the year 1904.
+It remained on the US popularity list, reaching a high 327 in 1904.

 Bud isn’t just a cute Irish nickname, but also stands for the male flower name meaning Blossom.
 If you’re hesitant to use it for a first name, you can use it as a nickname or middle name.